corda/corda/docs/source/running-a-notary-cluster/introduction.rst

 * Client nodes communicate with the notary cluster via P2P messaging, the messaging layer handles selecting an appropriate notary worker node by the service legal name.
 * Client nodes connect to the notary cluster members round-robin.
+* The notary worker nodes access their individual node databases.
 * The notary worker nodes communicate with the underlying Percona cluster via JDBC.
 * The Percona nodes communicate with each other via group communication (GComm).
 * The Percona replicas should only be reachable from each other and from the worker nodes.